unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 To edit the layer properties for your project:

-1. Access the **crossplot-layers.json.example** file in `tile-client-template/WEB-INF/classes/layers`, remove the **.example** extension and open the file for editing.
+1. Access the **crossplot-layers.json.example** file in `tile-client-template/WEB-INF/classes/layers`, remove the **.example** extension and delete the example geographic json file in the same directory.
+It is not needed for this example.
-2. Edit the `id` property so it matches the name given to the directory (file system directory or HBase table name) in which your AVRO tiles were generated.
+2. Open the crossplot json file for editing.
+Edit the `id` property so it matches the name given to the directory (file system directory or HBase table name) in which your AVRO tiles were generated.
 For the Julia set example, this will be **julia.x.y.v**.
 3. In the `pyramid` section, specify the minimum and maximum values for the X (`minX` and `maxX`) and Y (`min` and `maxY`) axes.
 Make sure the values you specify here match the range you specified in the map properties.
 4. If your AVRO tiles are saved to your local machine, add or edit the following values in the `data` section:
 	- `type`: Enter **file**